EYES™ — Engage Your Eyes for Sea Life

 A Wildlife Jewels® Program

-EYES(Engage Your Eyes for Sea Life™) is a Wildlife Jewels® educational program offering workshops, webinars, guided nature walks, volunteer training, and community wildlife monitoring programs in wildlife conservation and coastal ecology, along with educational materials that support and expand each experience.
+EYES™ (Engage Your Eyes for Sea Life) is a Wildlife Jewels® educational program offering workshops, webinars, guided nature walks, volunteer training, and community-based wildlife observation and reporting programs in wildlife conservation and coastal ecology, along with educational materials that support and expand each experience.

 What We Offer